elmismopancho/TwoStepValidation/README.md

 # TwoStepValidation
-A two step validation for Sign In using Google Authenticator algorithm.
+A two step validation demo using Google Authenticator algorithm.
 Built in php + mysql
 # How to use
 First setup a mysql database and complete the array in common.php Then use the file db.sql to import the table.